 After lunch, we continued our 6-hour drive into Dailekh district.
 But don't think that the drive was pleasant from there.
 No. It got even better as we Indiana Jones-ed our way up and down mountians (sorry, hills) on a sometimes-paved road that had seen its share of recent landslides.
 We also passed through a few security checkpoints at the entrance to a wildlife preserve area where armed gaurds had machine guns trained on us ("no pictures!") to make sure we wouldn't be taking home any tigers.
 Steep cliffs, hairpin turns, and oncoming mega-buses barreling (actually, careening would be an absolutely appropriate term) down the mountain with people clinging to the top were no match for our driver as he made sure to give a little toot of the horn before he whipped around a corner.
 I'll tell you what, I'm ordering up some Nepalese brakes for my car when I get home, because these guys are able to stop on a dime when they come face to face with another pair of headlights.
 Oh, and seatbelts?
 Please.
 Our seats weren't even bolted to the floor, so it wouldn't have done any good.
 No matter, Jan managed to sleep through almost the whole drive.
 We thought his neck was going to break and had a good laugh about it.

+At one point, we had to stop and get some gas.
+A car full of foreigners was quite the site as we rolled through the towns, and some guys took special interest in the ladies.
+Notice the guy in the helmet on the right side of the following picture.
+Needless to say he was checking them out long enough for me to grap a picture.
+This has happened a few times on the trip, but I either wasn't quite fast enough with the camera or the 5 of us were crammed in a two-seater taxi and pulling a camera out of the bag was the least of our priorities.
 Along the drive we would see lots of people who live in the little villages dotting the mountainside.
 Consider yourselves lucky that we got these pictures because the car was definitely not steady.
 We would often see families dressed in traditional clothing and gathering plants from the hillside or men working to clear rubble from the landslides.
 The backdrop to all of this was surreal as we were high enough to be in the middle of a cloud.
 When the clouds would break, we would get a glimpse of the terraced mountains and could look over the edge of the road into valleys with winding rivers.
 It was absolutely beautiful.

 Finally, we made it to Dailekh.
 Dailekh city is the center of Dailekh District, one of 75 in Nepal.
 The town consisted of one one-way road lined by homes and little shops selling everything from candies to water buckets.
 There is a lot of construction going on, so piles of chipped bricks would jut into the roadway away from homemade scaffolding.
 Almost nobody has a vehicle here so the streets are crowded with people walking between houses and shops, and cute uniformed children walking to or from school.
 We got plenty of stares as we flew through the street in our big cars, narrowly missing people, goats, and stray dogs.
 Jenny, Julia, Jan, and I decided to walk the town after putting our stuff in the hotel, and we couldn't have felt more out of place.
 We did our best to be friendly by saying "Namaste" to almost everyone, which was promptly followed by an acknowledging "namaste" and some giggles.
 We ran into some kind of cultural celebration where the village boys played homemade drums and a few donned masks and costumes as they danced their way up the street.
 One of the boys tried to get Jenny involved by handing her a colorful piece of cloth, but one of the women close to us quickly made the boy take it back.
 It took about 20 minutes to walk to the end of Dailekh and back, after which we ate dinner (Dal, of course) and settled into our rooms.
 Here is the view of Dailekh from one of the hotel balconies.